aksommerville/fullmoon4/README.md

 - - [x] Can we lock to vsync? ...NO, seems the provided solutions are only for Direct3D.
 - - [x] HID ...not receiving WM_INPUT events but all else looks right.
 Is Wine broken? ...YES evidently just a Wine thing; it works on the Dell.
 - - [x] Our commands are too long for Windows. eg packing data archive. probly links too
-- - [ ] Enter fullscreen: keyboard focus lost and WM status bar on top.
+- - [x] Enter fullscreen: keyboard focus lost and WM status bar on top.
 Are we missing a "move to front" or something?
-- - [ ] Exit fullscreen: Background doesn't repaint.
+- - [x] Exit fullscreen: Background doesn't repaint.
 How the fuck is this my problem, Windows?
+- - - Blindly copying from Stack Overflow was of course the solution.
 - - [x] Tools are all relinking on every `make`, why? ...day 2, it's not happening.
 Some clock malarky, whatever.
 - - [x] App icon eg Alt+Tab
 - - [x] Initial window size incorrect?
 Apparent in text menus; some fb rows are shorter than others.